 What is actinic keratosis?

-Actinic keratosis (AK) is a common precancerous skin lesion caused by chronic sun exposure.
+Actinic keratosis (AK) is a common precancerous skin change caused by long-term sun exposure.
 AKs appear as rough, scaly patches on sun-exposed areas.
-While not cancerous themselves, they have the potential to develop into squamous cell carcinoma if left untreated.
+Although most remain stable, some can progress to squamous cell carcinoma if untreated, so monitoring and appropriate management are recommended.

 Is basal cell carcinoma fatal?